peco-tina/InfraSight-kodtest/README.md

 	- The API user used for auth (default: apiUser)
 - API_PASSWORD
 	- The API password used for auth (default: apiPassword!)

+## Submitting

 We expect that you submit your solutions as JUnit tests which we can evaluate by running `mvn test`.
+In `com.infrasight.kodtest.Tests` we have prepared methods 'assignmentX' which correspond to the assignments you are expected to solve.
+These are already annotated with @Test and will be run by `mvn test`.

+You are free to implement your solutions as you want but please provide instructions on how to run them.

+Submit your maven project with your solutions either through a git-repository to which we have access or just mail us the zipped project.

+Good luck!